MMN3003/knowledge/srx/quarter/Potential Q2 2026.md

 PROBLEM: currently there is no centralized platform for loyalty programs, campaigns and referral systems.

-SOLUTION: develop dedicated club and campaign service for user engagement and retention.
+SOLUTION: develop dedicated club service for user engagement and retention. club service should received data from all features of the system.

 RESOURCES: 1 bd + 1 be + 1 fe + 1 QA
 ## Handel Dex Market price failure